 These SSE and SSE2 non-temporal store instructions minimize cache pollutions by treating the memory being accessed as the write combining (WC) type.
 If a program specifies a non-temporal store with one of these instructions and the destination region is mapped as cacheable memory (write back [WB], write through [WT] or WC memory type), the processor will do the following:

-- If the memory location being written to is present in the cache hierarchy, the data in the caches is evicted. - The non-temporal data is written to memory with WC semantics.
+If the memory location being written to is present in the cache hierarchy, the data in the caches is evicted.